How to Withdraw RRSP Money Without Paying Tax

 • 15% for amounts over $15,000.

-In Quebec you also pay provincial tax on RRSP withdrawals at 15%.
+In Quebec you also have provincial withholding on RRSP withdrawals at 15%.
 Depending on your province, your income tax payable changes.

-To check if your RRSPs are locked-in or not, contact your RRSP issuer.
 Funds from RRSPs that are not locked in can be withdrawn any time.
-You can withdraw your RRSP before retirement whenever you want but you’ll have to pay taxes on early withdrawals.
+(To check if your RRSPs are locked-in or not, contact your RRSP issuer.)
+You can withdraw your RRSP before retirement whenever you want…but know you’ll have to pay taxes on early withdrawal amounts as if they’re income.
 You should report your income from early RRSP withdrawals for the year on line 12900 of your tax return.

 You can withdraw from your RRSP at any age, but you’ll have to pay taxes on withdrawals.
-When you turn 71 (on December 31 of the same year), you must withdraw the funds in your RRSP as a lump-sum amount, or you can convert it into Registered Retirement Income Fund (RRIF), or purchase an annuity.
+When you turn 71 (on December 31 of the same year), you must withdraw the funds in your RRSP as a lump-sum amount, which you could use to purchase an annuity, or you can convert it into a Registered Retirement Income Fund (RRIF).

-• You can use the Home Buyers Plan (HBP) or Lifelong Learning Plan (LLP) to receive tax-free withdrawals.
+The exception is, you can use the Home Buyers Plan (HBP) or Lifelong Learning Plan (LLP) to receive tax-free withdrawals, as long as you pay them back.

 File with Wealthsimple Tax.
 Maximum refund, guaranteed.